Concentration Invariance of Cyclic Species: Theoretical

-The dotted line in Fig. 2 illustrates this eq.
+The dotted line in Fig. 2 represents this eq.
 (8).
-One can see that there is slight numerical difference in the plateau zone between $[\Gamma]$ of the present simulation (solid line) and that of eq.
+It is seen that there is slight numerical difference in the plateau zone between the simulation curve (blue solid line) and eq.
 (8) (dotted line).
-There is also observed substantial difference in quality of the \textit{concentration invariance} of $[\Gamma]$ between the irreversible case (Fig. 2) and the reversible case (Fig. 3).
-The differences is (probably) due to the small sample space ($M_{0}=100$) employed in this simulation.
-The essential feature is, however, quite alike, namely, $[\Gamma]$ is almost constant over broad concentration range.
-Thus one can apply the invariance principle to the irreversible polymeization process without introducing an appreciable error to our final results\cite{Kazumi}.
+There is also observed some difference in the quality of the \textit{concentration invariance} of $[\Gamma]$ between the irreversible case in Fig. 2 and the reversible case in Fig. 4 (see Appendix).
+The differences is due to the small sample space ($M_{0}=100$) employed in this simulation; \,the discrepancy is much improved for $M_{0}=1000$ (see the cross point ($\times$) in Fig. 2).
+The essential feature is, however, quite alike between Fig. 2 and Fig. 4.
+For both the cases, $[\Gamma]$ is almost constant in the high concentration range.
+From these results we may conclude that the invariance principle holds also for the irreversible polymerization\cite{Kazumi}.

-An important question is whether one can extend the principle of the concentration invariance of cyclic species to a more general case of $f\geq3$ \cite{Kazumi}.
-At present a rigorous proof does not appear available.
-From the chemical dynamics point of view, however, the two systems (linear and branching) have exactly the same feature that the molecular growth occurs through the competition between the intermolecular reaction and the cyclization of \textit{linear molecules} (see Fig. 3).
-In this sense, no difference exists between the linear system and the branching system: one may regard

-every reaction in a branched system as a reaction of a chain molecule (cyclization) or between chain molecules (intermolecular reaction) embedded on clusters.
-In fact we can describe the ring-forming process of the branching system by the formula precisely identical with that of the linear system:
+An important question is whether or not, one can extend the principle of the concentration invariance of cyclic species to a more general case of $f\geq3$ \cite{Kazumi}.
+At present no rigorous answer is available.
+From the chemical dynamics point of view, however, the two systems (linear and branching) have the identical feature that the molecular growth occurs through the competition between the intermolecular reaction of \textit{linear molecules} and the cyclization.
+In branching systems the \textit{linear molecules} are embedded in branched molecules (see Fig. 3).
+In this sense, no difference exists between the linear system and the branching system: one may regard every reaction in a branching system as a reaction of a chain molecule (cyclization) or one between chain molecules (intermolecular reaction).
+Indeed we can describe the ring-forming process of the branching system by the formula exactly identical with that of the linear system: